-ENABLING ACTIVITY Securing finance from international sources Gender-responsive principle Ensure that adaptation finance from international sources generates equitable benefits for people of all genders and social groups Why is this important?
+Securing finance from international sources

+Ensure that adaptation finance from international sources generates equitable benefits for people of all genders and social groups

 For many countries, securing international sources of finance will be an important part of the resource mobilization strategy for implementing adaptation actions identified through the NAP process.
 Mechanisms such as the GCF, the Adaptation Fund and the LDC Fund have been established to provide financial support to countries in addressing climate change.
 With gender policies in place, these sources of funding represent a key opportunity for countries to address gender considerations in adaptation action.
 Because they provide additional resources beyond what countries are able to allocate through domestic budgeting processes, they can also enable countries to put the systems and capacities in place to support gender-responsive approaches in climate action over the longer term.
 Through the comprehensive integration of gender considerations in funding proposals, countries can increase the potential for finance from international sources to generate equitable benefits for people of all genders and social groups.

-What does it look like in practice?
-To maximize the potential for international sources of funding to generate equitable benefits, actions include (GCF & UN Women, 2017): Using sex-disaggregated data and gender analysis to inform the development of funding proposals.
-Incorporating gender issues in the context analysis and framing of the project. • Engaging stakeholders , including women's groups and representatives of marginalized groups, in project design and implementation through gender-responsive and inclusive processes.
-Involving gender actors in proposal development and project implementation.
-Incorporating actions that promote gender equality in the project design (for example, through targeted actions to address inequalities in access to resources and services).
-Ensuring that resources are allocated within projects for adaptation actions that benefit the most vulnerable groups.
-Using gender-responsive M&E approaches to track gender-differentiated results.
+To maximize the potential for international sources of funding to generate equitable benefits, actions include (GCF & UN Women, 2017):

+- Using sex-disaggregated data and gender analysis to inform the development of funding proposals. - Incorporating gender issues in the context analysis and framing of the project. - Engaging stakeholders, including women's groups and representatives of marginalized groups, in project design and implementation through genderresponsive and inclusive processes. - Involving gender actors in proposal development and project implementation. - Incorporating actions that promote gender equality in the project design (for example, through targeted actions to address inequalities in access to resources and services). - Ensuring that resources are allocated within projects for adaptation actions that benefit the most vulnerable groups. - Using gender-responsive M&E approaches to track gender-differentiated results.